-Due to his years of automotive industry experience, Mr. Smith is particularly knowledgeable about many aspects of automotive technology, including combustion, power transmission, suspensions, hybrid electric technology, and fuel cells.
-Further, he is experienced in advising clients in matters relating to semiconductor processing, medical devices, and consumer electronics.
+Due to his years of automotive industry experience, Mr. Smith is particularly knowledgeable of automotive technology, including: autonomous driving, drive by wire, infotainment, combustion, accident avoidance, power transmission, hybrid electric technology, and fuel cells.
+Further, he is experienced in advising clients in matters relating to surface mount technology, industrial machine tools, medical devices, and robotics.

 - Certificate in Patent Law